 What do you find most challenging about this season of isolation and social distancing?
 Is it harder for you to face your own anxieties and angst or to be with others in theirs?
 What have you noticed as you reflect on ways you may avoid the deeper questions?
 What might happen if we trust that God is at work within us and others in this difficult season?
 How might he bless the space by our willingness to "be" Emmanuel to those who are struggling?

 Leslea Linebarger lives in Southborough, MA.
-She offers spiritual direction at St. Mark's Episcopal Church where she leads a weekly women's discussion group.
+She offers spiritual direction virtually and at St. Mark's Episcopal Church where she leads a weekly women's discussion group.
 She is a member of the ENE Guidance Team and in her leisure time enjoys hiking, biking, cooking and doing anything or nothing with her grandson Jesse.